 Another potential emergency situation can occur when your dog eats something large and indigestible enough to cause an obstruction in the intestines.
 Or, if your dog swallows something sharp that can actually puncture the gut.

 If left untreated, bowel obstruction or puncture can quickly become life-threatening and do permanent damage to the intestines.
 If you or your vet suspect an obstruction, the first step in treatment will likely include x-rays to track the obstruction and determine a further course of action.

 Food Intolerance or Allergies

-Just like people, canines sometimes struggle with allergies or food sensitivities to specific ingredients.
+Just like people, canines sometimes struggle with allergies or food sensitivities to specific ingredients in their food.
 While this is not necessarily an emergency, proper identification and removal of the offending ingredient will make a major difference in your dog’s quality of life and overall health.

 Your vet may recommend an elimination diet trial to identify ingredients in dog food that your dog may be reactive to.

 There are many different diseases that can impact your dog’s digestive health including autoimmune diseases and gastrointestinal conditions.
 Examples include gastroenteritis, pancreatitis, and colitis.